fenago/tableau-fundamentals/lab-guides/md/Lab_13.md

-A solid understanding of joins will not only help you as you leverage Tableau Desktop and Tableau Server, but it will also give you a solid foundation when we look at Tableau Prep in *Chapter 15*, *Taming Data with Tableau Prep*.
+A solid understanding of joins will not only help you as you leverage Tableau Desktop and Tableau Server, but it will also give you a solid foundation when we look at Tableau Prep in *Lab 15*, *Taming Data with Tableau Prep*.
 For now, let\'s wrap up this lab with a brief look at blends.